 Three writers who were interested in addressing feminism and gender in cinema were Laura Mulvey, Molly Haskell and Judith Williamson.
 Mulvey's article, Visual Pleasure and Narrative Cinema, remains one of the most quoted theoretical pieces in the history of film, and utilised psychoanalytic theory to address the gender problem in film in relation to both formal and representational problematics.
 For example Mulvey didn't only want to point out that women were often positioned as subordinate to men in terms of the story, but also in relation to the very gaze of the camera.
 In Hitchcock's films she noted that so often women died - in Vertigo and Psycho - for example - or had to get married - as in Marnie.
 These were Hitchcockian bad girls, thieves in Psycho and Marnie, a liar in Vertigo.
 But if that wasn't enough, their duplicity and mendacity were exacerbated by the look in the films being decidedly masculine.
 "In a world ordered by sexual imbalance, pleasure in looking has been split between active/male and passive/female."

 To help explain why this was such a problem, Mulvey utilised ideas we have already talked about in psychoanalysis - ideas including Lacan's notion of the mirror phase - and was especially interested in Lacan's idea of misrecognition.
 In misrecognition the child has a false sense of unity and, by the same token, in cinema that is so obviously gendered towards the man, there is misrecognition also.
 As Mulvey says "a male movie star's glamorous characteristics are thus not those of the erotic object of the gaze, but those of the more perfect, more complete, more powerful ideal ego conceived in the original moment of recognition in front of the mirror."
 This is basically similar to John Berger's claim made around the same time not in relation to cinema, but the history of art generally: "in the average European oil painting of the nude the principal protagonist is never painted.
 He is the spectator in front of the picture and is assumed to be a man."
 By virtue of being positioned so gender specifically in front of the cinema image and the art work, was this a problem of misrecognition in the Lacanian sense, and absolutely consistent with Millet's comment in Sexual Politics about half the race subordinated - but in this instance chiefly here in relation to being banished from the perceptual gaze?
-Central to Mulvey's later analysis was how to make that gaze work for a woman's cinema, and feminist films championed by Mulvey and others in the seventies were Chantal Akerman films like Je tu il Elle and Jeanne Dielmann, as well as work by Yvonne Rainer and Sally Potter.
+Central to Mulvey's later analysis was how to make that gaze work for a woman's cinema, and feminist films championed by Mulvey and others in the seventies were Chantal Akerman films like Je tu il Elle and Jeanne Dielman, as well as work by Yvonne Rainer and Sally Potter.
 Indeed Mulvey herself made feminist films - including Riddles of the Sphinx and Crystal Gazing with Peter Wollen.

-Molly Haskell's book From Reverence to Rape, published in the mid-seventies, is a work of cinephilia more than a piece of worked through theory.
+Molly Haskell's book, From Reverence to Rape, is a work of cinephilia more than a piece of worked through theory.
 It is a detailed account of how women have been treated in film, covering classic Hollywood, New Hollywood and also European art-house.
 At the beginning of her book Haskell says "the big lie perpetrated on Western society is the idea of women's inferiority, a lie so deeply ingrained in our social behaviour that merely to recognise it is to risk unravelling the entire fabric of civilization."
 In a fast-paced look at the way women have been treated in film, Haskell fires out observations like "this love of equals is more frequently to be found in films than in life," but "in both" she insists, "one point of view - generally the man's - usually predominates, seeing the "other" as a creature of his own fantasies, as someone deprived, precisely of otherness, who then comes to inherit the burden of his neuroses as well."
 Haskell finds healthy exceptions in mainstream Hollywood, however, and believes that stars like Joan Crawford, Bette Davis and Katharine Hepburn offered strong role models; much more so she argues than many films of more recent years, where the women seem 'comatose' and 'grubby' in anything from Klute to Nathalie Granger.
 Whatever the limitations of All About Eve and Now Voyager, Bringing up Baby or The Philadelphia Story, there was a life-force at work.
 Central to Haskell's thesis, evident to some degree in her title, was how women's roles were often much better in the age of the Dream Factory than in modern realism.
 In both, the woman might have been the object of the gaze, but the earlier actresses could hold it; in modern cinema were the actresses retreating from it?
 Did they lack Davis's, Hepburn's and Crawford's defiance?

 Haskell's book came out in 1974 around the same time as Mulvey's article, and they were two very different approaches to the woman's movement in relation to cinema.
 Judith Williamson's work was a product more of the eighties than the seventies, and one of the themes she picked up on in eighties film was the idea of the Single Working Woman.
 Reviewing films for The New Statesman, she noticed how numerous American movies were tackling the issue, or rather, generally, creating a stereotype.
 Fatal Attraction, Black Widow, Jagged Edge, Legal Eagles, 9frac12; Weeks and The Fly were all films with such a character, and most of them made the women either horribly invulnerable - with Fatal Attraction basically a horror movie with Glenn Close the almost indestructible bunny-boiler - or emotionally and sexually vulnerable - as Kim Basinger proves to be putty in the hands of lothario Mickey Rourke.